 data directory and explore the data.
 Get a sense of what each property is and what the data nesting is like.

-- A filtered list of recipes based on a tag.
+- Return a filtered list of recipes based on a tag.
 (Extension option: filtering by multiple tags)

-- A filtered list of recipes based on its name.
+- Return a filtered list of recipes based on a recipe name.
 (Extension option: filtering by name or ingredients)

 Calculating the cost of a Recipe